 Stay at home activities

 - RCPCH &Us has stay at home activities, including a children and young people's health diary to write or draw feelings and questions and an activity pack that has fun things to do at home.

 - Change4Life has ideas for indoor games and activities.

 Returning to school

-- Young Minds have information on supporting a child going back to school after lockdown.
+- Young Minds have advice on supporting a child going back to school after lockdown.

-- NSPCC have advice on how to talk to a child who is worried about going back to school.
+- NSPCC have information on how to talk to a child who is worried about going back to school.